gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     Because it just exists.

-That being said to take advantage of most WebGL2 features you'll need to make some changes.
+That being said, to take advantage of most WebGL2 features you'll need to make some changes.

 ## Switch to GLSL 300 es